Ngā mātāpunenga me ngā papakupu Encyclopedias & dictionaries

 This website contains over 3,000 biographies of past New Zealanders who have 'made their mark' on this country.
 Entries are posthumous only - there are no entries for still living prominent New Zealanders.

-Encyclopædia Britannica Online offers over 73,000 encyclopaedia articles, both short and book-length.
-Other content includes a world atlas, thousands of images and videos, an online dictionary and thesaurus, over 300,000 articles from respected magazines and journals, today's news headlines from the NZ Herald and BBC News, and links to relevant websites.
+Encyclopaedia Britannica Online offers over 73,000 encyclopaedia articles, along with a world atlas, an online dictionary and thesaurus, articles and news headlines

 Te Ara: the Encyclopedia of New Zealand